moroso/docs/OS/OS.md

 implementation: for instance, I have a hunch a lot more of the legwork is going to get done in userland (the same almost certainly goes for console manipulation).
-Furthermore, an IPC model may allow us to do something a little more clever than deschedule/make\_runnable.
+Furthermore, an IPC model may allow us to do something a little more clever than deschedule/make\_runnable, wait (and maybe sleep).

 Pebbles uses an arguably hackish memory layout that involves direct mapping n pages of memory and calling it a kernel; we will probably want